 - Freudian Slip: When Wes and Cordy start bickering, Angel accidentally tells "Cordelia, Doyle" to stop.

-- Ghost Butler: The demon slams the door on Cordy and Seth so it can strangle Paige.
+- Ghost Butler: The demon slams the door on Cordy and Seth from across the room so it can strangle Paige.

 - Healing Factor: Paige is shocked to find Angel's cut has healed since she went to get bandages.

-- Holy Burns Evil: Angel can't carry out the exorcism as he can't hold holy objects, but when Wes is unable to do so he grabs the required items and completes the ritual despite the pain.
+- Holy Burns Evil: Angel can't carry out the exorcism as he can't hold holy objects, but when Wes is unable to do so, he wraps up his hand, grabs the required items, and completes the ritual despite the pain.

 - Honest John's Dealership: The only way to contain an Ethros demon is to trap it in a rare Ethros Box.
 Angel gives Cordelia the address of a shop he knows downtown, Rick's Magick & Stuff; Rick, however, does not have a box carved by "blind Tibetan monks," so Cordy instead buys a cheaper Shorshack Box made by "mute Chinese nuns."
 Rick warns her it might be a little "tight across the shoulders" for the Ethros (oh boy, this'll be fun).
 Predictably, the box bursts into splinters when Angel and Wesley exorcise the demon into it.